sayahashemian/profiletheme/README.md

-# Hi there! 👋 I'm Kiarash
+# Hi there! 👋 I'm Saya

-I'm a computer science student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning and its applications in bioinformatics.
+I'm a computer science student at Amirkabir University (Tehran Polytechnic) with a passion for deep learning.
 Currently, I'm working at the Computational Biology Research Center (CBRC), where I'm excited to contribute to cutting-edge projects that bridge the gap between computer science and life sciences.

 ## 🌱 Interests

 - 🧠 Deep Learning Enthusiast
-- 🧬 Bioinformatics and Computational Biology
-- 🖥️ Artificial Intelligence and Machine Learning
+- 🖥️ Optimization in Machine Learning
-- 💻 Coding and Problem Solving
+- 💻 Natural Language Processing

-## 💼 Current Work

-Currently, I'm focused on an exciting project at CBRC where I'm leveraging the power of Generative Adversarial Networks (GANs) to optimize drug candidates.
-My work involves:

-- 🧪 Designing GAN architectures tailored for drug molecule generation
-- 🧬 Generating novel molecular structures with desired properties
-- 📈 Collaborating with domain experts to fine-tune GAN outputs for practical applications

-This project merges my passion for deep learning with my interest in bioinformatics, offering a unique opportunity to contribute to innovative advancements in drug discovery.

 ## 📚 Education

-- 🎓 Pursuing a Bachelor's degree in Computer Science at Amirkabir University
+- 🎓 Graduate in Computer Science at Amirkabir University
-- 📚 Exploring advanced courses in machine learning, data science, and bioinformatics

 ## 🚀 Skills